.50 BMG: Military cartridge types

-This cartridge has a 355 – 360 gr (23.00 – 23.33 g) heavy metal (tungsten) penetrator that is sabot-launched at a muzzle velocity of 4,000 ft/s (1,219 m/s).
+This cartridge has a 355–360 gr tungsten penetrator that is sabot-launched at a muzzle velocity of 4,000 ft/s.
 The 0.50 in (12.7 mm) diameter sabot is designed to separate after leaving the muzzle, releasing the 0.30 in (7.62 mm) penetrator.
-The sabot is injection molded of special high strength plastic and is reinforced with an aluminum insert in the base section.
+The sabot is injection-molded from a special high-strength plastic and reinforced with an aluminum insert in the base section.
 The cartridge is identified by an amber sabot (Ultem 1000).
 Used only in the M2 series of machine guns.
-This round can penetrate 0.75 in (19 mm) of steel armor at 1500 yards.
+This round can penetrate 19 mm of steel armor at 1500 yards.